-Professor Greer is on the editorial boards at the Academy of Management Journal, Administrative Science Quarterly, Journal of Applied Psychology, Journal of Experimental Social Psychology, Journal of Personality and Social Psychology, and Organizational Behavior and Human Decision Processes, and served as Associate Editor of the journal Small Group Research (2011-2015).
+Professor Greer is joining the Academy of Management Journal as Associate Editor, and she previously served as Associate Editor of the journal Small Group Research (2011-2015).
+She is on the editorial boards at the Academy of Management Journal, Administrative Science Quarterly, Journal of Applied Psychology, Journal of Experimental Social Psychology, Journal of Personality and Social Psychology, and Organizational Behavior and Human Decision Processes,

 Professor Greer joined the Stanford Graduate School of Business in 2013.
 She received her BS at the Wharton School of Business at the University of Pennsylvania and her PhD in Social and Organizational Psychology at Leiden University in the Netherlands.